bhumphrey0x20/Traffic-Sign-Classifier/TSC2.md

 10		    29 12 13 28 5			0.929725 0.0226146 0.0189356 0.0115063 0.0109912
 38		    38 10 13 5 2			0.778025 0.20454 0.01382 0.00303242 0.000336547

+Of the nine sample images only four were correctly classified: had a matching label with the highest probability.
+These were 'Right of Way', (label = 11), 'Yield' (label = 13), 'No Passing' (label = 9), and 'Keep Right' (label = 38).
+Since only two of those correcly classified had high numbers in the training data, it appears that the number of images per label in the training data did not have an impact in correct classification in using this model.

+For the input sample 'Speed 50 kph' (label = 2), the model classified this image as being a speed sign, with all top five classification being spped signs.
+This is likely due to the general shape and overall color of the signs: round and white with red circle on the edges, but only listed label 2 as it's third highest probability, at less than 1%.

 ~~~